johnkattenhorn/MachineBuildScripts/Developer_Setup_Guide_for_Windows.md

 ## Conclusion

-Your Windows 11 environment should now be set up for .NET development, Docker, and other tasks.
+Your Windows 11 environment should now be set up for .NET development, Docker, Azure, and other tasks.
 All steps have been automated with Chocolatey to streamline the process.
 If you encounter any issues, check for common solutions or consult the relevant documentation.